Cornea Abrasion

 Complications

-These are rare and can include recurrent erosions.
+Complications from corneal abrasion treatment are rare but can include recurrent erosion.

 Conclusion of corneal abrasion

-Corneal abrasions are caused due to trauma and can lead to in a variety of symptoms.
-Treatments include pressure patches and antibiotics, though their requirement depends on the individual patient and varies as per available evidence.
+Corneal abrasions are caused by trauma and can lead to a variety of symptoms.
+Treatment depends on the individual patient.